xuangu-fang/Bayesian-streaming-sparse-tucker/README.md

 Check infos for more datasets and baselines in our paper

-link to paper present will be release soon :)

 ## Citation
 Please cite our work if you would like to use the code